Top Debt Free Companies in India – 2023 (Updated)

 Gillette India is engaged in the manufacturing and sale of branded packaged fast-moving consumer goods in the grooming, portable power, and oral care businesses.
 This is a brand with strong visibility and recognition in the Indian market.

-Is a debt free company a good investment?
+Is a debt-free company a good investment?

 Due to inflation and interest rates in India, servicing loans from a financial point of view can be a costly affair.
-Whereas a debt free company is totally free from any such expense or financial planning for spending on interests.
+Whereas, a debt free company is totally free from any such expense or financial planning for spending on interests.

-But, the other factor which is the growth factor is something that needs to be analyzed.
+However, the other factor, which is growth, needs to be analyzed.
 Sometimes, in their jest to stay debt-free, a company can let go of investing in the future capacity and expansion.
 This can lead to missing out on the growth of the company.

-One factor you can look to check the growth factor is an increase in ‘Total Income’ of the company over time.
+One factor you can look to check the growth factor is an increase in the ‘Total Income’ of the company over time.

 Best Stock Screeners for the Indian Stock Market